esimov/caire-openfaas/README.md

 	"classifier":"./data/facefinder"
 }
 ```
-For more details about the supported operations check the project page: https://github.com/esimov/caire.
+For more details about the supported options check the project page: https://github.com/esimov/caire.

 Below are the supported commands: